 Outside Cruise Cabins For Families

 These offer the perfect vantage for little people, with often large picture windows and ledges that are perfect for sitting on.
 Our boys have spent many hours sitting colouring or watching out for dolphins.
-This is a safe way for little ones to get as close to the sea as possible.
-Or even have an afternoon nap.
+This is a safe way for little ones to get as close to the sea as possible, or even have an afternoon nap.
 It’s a real benefit for families staying in outside cabins.

 Many cruise lines also offer larger ocean view cruise cabins for families, such as the Royal Caribbeans large ocean view cabins that offer a bit of extra space and are situated at the forward of the ship.
+These have portholes for windows and that little extra family space.

 Claire’s vlog here of a 4 berth outside cabin gives a great view of the family rooms on Royal Caribbean.
 With a lower double bed and two bunks that are stowed away and brought out again at night by your cabin attendant.
 Outside rooms are generally on lower decks but offer windows or porthole style windows for a fantastic view of the ocean.
 Cabin 2338 is also a connecting cabin, connecting rooms on cruise ships are a great way for larger families to cruise giving you the much needed space to accommodate families of 5 or more.
 Check the deck plans of the Navigator Of The Seas for locations of 4 berth and interconnecting cabins.